Trump says 'big price to pay' for Syria chemical attack

 Two officials who spoke on condition of anonymity said Trump would likely await a conclusive “high confidence” intelligence assessment that the government used chemical weapons.

-The presence of Russian forces at a number of Syrian military bases complicates the process for picking potential targets for any strike, said one official.
+The presence of Russian forces at a number of Syrian military bases complicates the process of picking targets for any strike, said one official.

 While some in the administration believe Russian forces should not be considered immune to attack because of Moscow's support for Assad, officials said Putin would see any loss of Russian lives or equipment as a deliberate escalation, and likely would respond by increasing support for Assad, or retaliating in other ways.